teckmonster/pickupstrength/about.md

 ---
 H E L L O -

-I am tm, the creator of Pick Up Strength and currently reside in the United States.
+I am the creator of Pick Up Strength and currently reside in the United States.

 I graduated with a degree in Engineering and currently working in the business intelligence and data analytics fields.
 Outside of my day job, I enjoyed coding with creativity, pick up strength with a barbell, and backpacking in the wilderness, and last but not least, sharing more content in Pick Up Strength.